 Article 8 Customs

 8.1.
-Transuniverse is not responsible for the handling of customs formalities, T-documents etc., unless otherwise agreed.
-If Transuniverse should nevertheless commit itself to certain formalities or documents, it shall only be liable in the event of damage for intent or gross negligence.
+Transuniverse makes no guarantees regarding the completion of customs formalities or T documents, etc. unless agreed otherwise.
+If, however, Transuniverse does commit to certain formalities or documents, it will only be liable for intent in the event of damage or loss.
 For the completion of the customs formalities, Transuniverse shall act exclusively as agent of the client.
 Waiting times at the customs as a result of, among other things, unforeseen strikes or due to the absence, incompleteness or inaccuracy of the consignment note or documents of all kinds such as TIR carnets, T-documents, sanitary certificates, etc. shall entitle Transuniverse to a price supplement.